martinsnnadi/deng-hcai-oulad-azure-pipeline/architecture/data_governance_framework.md

 ## 3. Reproducibility Parameters
 To ensure research validity and pipeline replication:
-* **Deterministic Hashing**: Cryptographic anonymisation scripts utilize a static, repository-secured salt key to guarantee that a student ID translates to the exact same surrogate key across all relational table joins.
+* **Deterministic Hashing**: Cryptographic anonymisation scripts utilise a static, repository-secured salt key to guarantee that a student ID translates to the exact same surrogate key across all relational table joins.
-* **Schema Enforcement**: Silver and Gold layers utilize strict schema locking to throw critical processing exceptions if data drift or corrupted column structures are detected during runtime.
+* **Schema Enforcement**: Silver and Gold layers utilise strict schema locking to throw critical processing exceptions if data drift or corrupted column structures are detected during runtime.

 ---